 Component Description

-This tool provides functionality for capturing and registering product metadata for the PDS 2010 system (referred to as the “system” from this point forward).
+This tool provides functionality for capturing and registering product metadata for the PDS4 system (referred to as the “system” from this point forward).
 The tool will run locally at the Discipline Node to crawl the local data repository in order to discover products and register associated metadata with the Inventory service.
 The following diagram details the context of the Harvest tool within the system: